MuhammadSawalhy/bash-scripting/README.md

 echo "Peace upon you from bash!"
 ```

-This is weird when you know that the shebabh line can be included in python and javascript files as an example:
+This is weird when you know that the shebang line can be included in python and javascript files as an example:
 ```bash
 #!/usr/bin/env node
 console.log('Peace upon you from javascript!');